thehambeard/CinematicUnityExplorer-WOTR/README.md

 * [yukieiji](https://github.com/yukieiji/) for their awesome work on mainting [their fork](https://github.com/yukieiji/UnityExplorer) of UnityExplorer giving support to new versions of the engine.
 * [ManlyMarco](https://github.com/ManlyMarco) for [Runtime Unity Editor](https://github.com/ManlyMarco/RuntimeUnityEditor) \[[license](THIRDPARTY_LICENSES.md#runtimeunityeditor-license)\], the ScriptEvaluator from RUE's REPL console was used as the base for UnityExplorer's C# console.
 * [Geoffrey Horsington](https://github.com/ghorsington) for [mcs-unity](https://github.com/sinai-dev/mcs-unity) \[no license\], used as the `Mono.CSharp` reference for the C# Console.

+# Support

+If you have found this project fun or useful in any capacity please consider supporting it on ko-fi.
+And please also consider donating to the people in the acknowledgments above!
+As well as the mod loader maintainers.

+Also, if you happen to use this on a commercial project, please let me know!
+Would love to see what this project helped create!

 ### Disclaimer